Mount Tucuche tree frog

 The Mount Tucuche tree frog (Flectonotus fitzgeraldi) is a species of tree frog in the family Hemiphractidae.
-It is found in Trinidad and Tobago and Paria Peninsula, Venezuela.
-It is an arboreal species occurring in various microhabitats of humid montane forest: leaf bases of bromeliads and aroids, bushes.
+It is found in Trinidad and Tobago and the Paria Peninsula, the La Cerbatana Mountains and the Campeare Mountains in Venezuela.
+It is an arboreal species occurring in various microhabitats of humid montane forest such as the leaf bases of bromeliads and aroids and in bushes.
 It is threatened by habitat loss.
+The species was formerly listed as Endangered in the IUCN Red List.

 This species is named after Leslie Desmond Foster Vesey-Fitzgerald who worked on Trinidad and Tobago in the early 1930s.

+The male and female frogs are smaller than those of the F. pygmaeus species by approximately 25.5% and 26.6%, respectively.
+As in F. pygmaeus, the tadpoles have beaks with only small amounts of keratin and there are no denticles.
+The tadpoles are not recorded as feeding and hatch at an advanced stage of development.
+Two to six eggs are carried in a dorsal semi-enclosed pouch by females, having been deposited there by the males.